jozefg/drafts/bisim.md

 Proving things about programs is quite hard.
 In order to make it simpler, we often lie a bit.
-We do this quite a lot in Haskell when we say things like "ignoring bottom" or "assuming everything terminates".
+We do this quite a lot in Haskell when we say things like "assuming everything terminates" or "for all sane values".
 Most of the time, this is alright.
 We sometimes need to leave the universe of terminating things, though, whenever we want to prove things about streams or other infinite structures.

-In fact, once we step into the wondrous world of the infinite we can't rely on induction anymore.
+In fact, once we step into the wondrous world of the infinite we can't rely on structural induction anymore.
+Remember that induction relies on the "well foundedness" of the thing we're inducting upon, meaning that there can only be finitely many things smaller than any object.
+However, there are infinitely many things smaller than an infinite data structures!
+For some intuition here, something like `foldr` (which behaves just like structural induction) may not terminate on an infinite list.

 This is quite a serious issue since induction was one of our few solid tools for proof.
-We can replace it though with a nifty trick called bisimulation which gives rise to coinduction.
+We can replace it though with a nifty trick called coinduction which gives rise to a useful notion of equality with bisimulation.

 ## Vending Machines